Aryank47/microservices-benchmark/README.md

 - Visualize metrics in Grafana dashboards.
 - Export results as CSV from Grafana for further analysis.
 - Compare latency and throughput metrics for REST and gRPC services.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.